Picovoice/pvrecorder/sdk/nodejs/README.md

 ### Demo

-For more detailed information on how to use the pv_recorder .NET sdk, please that a look at [demo/demo.js](demo/demo.js).
+For more detailed information on how to use the pv_recorder Node.js sdk, please that a look at [demo/demo.js](demo/demo.js).

-In the following instructions we will refer to  `{AUDIO_DEVICE_INDEX}` as the index of the audio device to use, and `{RAW_OUTPUT_PATH}` as the path to save the raw audio data
+In the following instructions, we will refer to  `{AUDIO_DEVICE_INDEX}` as the index of the audio device to use, and `{RAW_OUTPUT_PATH}` as the path to save the raw audio data

 `{AUDIO_DEVICE_INDEX}` defaults to -1 and `{RAW_OUTPUT_PATH}` can be empty if you wish to not save any data.